paf31/purescript-thermite/docs/README.md

 async :: forall eff state a. ((a -> Eff eff Unit) -> Eff eff Unit) -> Action eff state a
 ```

+Run an asynchronous computation.

+The first argument is a function which takes a callback, and starts some asynchronous computation,
+invoking the callback when the result is available.

 #### `sync`